 Outcome measures and data analysis

 The rubric measured 13 observable behaviors identified in the PEARLS model and on which facilitators received instruction (Table 1).
-The author LS assigned each rubirc item one of three point values: absent (no score), initiated by the student (.5), or demonstrated by the facilitator (1).
+The author LS assigned each rubric item one of three-point values: absent (no score), initiated by the student (.5), or demonstrated by the facilitator (1).
 If a behavior was not observed during the debriefing the item was assigned no points.
-If a behavior was initiated by the learner without prompting from the facilitator, and the facilitator did not demonstrate the behavior themself, that item was assigned a half-point (.5).
-If the behavior was exhibited by the facilitator, it was assigned one point (1) regardless of whether it was initiated by the learner first.
-The use of half-points allowed for the possibility that a behavior was not exhibited by a facilitator because it was preemptively addressed by the learner while acknowledging that the facilitator created a learning environment in which the student initiated the behavior unprompted.
+If the learner initiated a behavior without prompting from the facilitator, and the facilitator did not demonstrate the behavior themself, that item was assigned a half-point (.5).
+If the facilitator exhibited the behavior, it was assigned one point (1) regardless of whether the learner initiated it first.
+The use of half-points allowed for the possibility that a facilitator did not exhibit a behavior because the learner preemptively addressed it while acknowledging that the facilitator created a learning environment in which the student initiated the behavior unprompted.

 Results